awsautomation/dev-picluster/README.md

 - Integrates with Elasticsearch to store the PiCluster logs.
 - Automatic container failover to different nodes
 - Pull container images from a registry
+- Upload Dockerfile archives to the entire cluster

 ## Prerequisites